godotengine/godot-docs/tutorials/animation/introduction_2d.rst

    Animation loop

 If you set the animation length to 4 seconds now, the animation moves back and forth.
-You can change this behaviour if you change the track's loop mode.
+You can change this behavior if you change the track's loop mode.
 This is covered in the next chapter.

 Track settings